Give me choices

-Making choices is an important part of learning, but whānau need to be careful when offering choices to their child
+Making choices is an important part of learning, but tamariki need boundaries.
+Whānau can support this growing independence by offering limited choices.

 Being able to make decisions doesn’t happen overnight.
 Children learn with adults’ guidance.
 At this age, they’re learning to balance their search for independence with their need to feel safe and secure.